 A +5 to +10 is considered a summer bag.
 It is roughly as warm as sleeping with a sheet or light blanket over you on your bed at home.

 0-degree sleeping bag

 A 0 degree bag is a great all-rounder but won’t keep you warm in the snow or frosty night – it’s about the same as having a regular doona on your bed at home.

 A -5 to -10 degree bag is considered a winter bag for typical Australian climates – it should be similar to having flannelette sheets and an extra blanket or 2 on your bed at home.

-Top tips to help you choose the right temperature bag:
+Top tips to help you choose a sleeping bag to keep you warm:

-These are all factors you’ll need to consider to help you select the right bag.
+These are all factors worth considering to help you select the right bag.
 If you want to understand how temperature rating is tested and measured, then read on.

 Look out for sleeping bags that are marked with EN13537 – as that indicates they’ve been tested to an EU standard.
 Image: Sea to Summit